 We provide in-flight broadband connectivity across the contiguous United States and portions of Alaska via 3 MHz of Federal Communications Commission, or FCC, licensed ATG spectrum and our proprietary network of ground-based cell sites.
 We also recently obtained the exclusive right to use the only currently available ATG spectrum in Canada and are currently in the process of building a ground network covering portions of Canada.
 While we currently provide the Gogo Connectivity service primarily over land, our ATG network extends to Gogo-equipped aircraft flying over water near the coast on certain routes.
-We are in the process of implementing our technology roadmap that we expect will allow us to significantly increase our network capacity by utilizing a combination of the best available and developing technologies.
-Our roadmap includes building additional cell sites for our ATG network, continuing the roll-out of our next generation of ATG technology, or ATG-4, and deploying Ku-band, Ka-band and other satellite-based solutions.
-Our ATG-4 technology, which is currently available on approximately 160 aircraft and expected to be installed on more than 500 aircraft by the end of 2013, increases peak data transmission rates from 3.1 Mbps for an ATG-equipped aircraft.
-The provision of Ku-band satellite-based solutions, when operational, through our existing agreements with SES and Intelsat or future agreements with other Ku-band satellite service providers, or, in the future, Ka-band satellite service through our agreement with Inmarsat, will allow us to provide the Gogo Connectivity service on routes outside of our existing ATG network area, including trans-oceanic and other international routes, and to provide additional capacity in the United States once such services are available.
-One of our airline partners has already agreed to install both our Ku-band satellite and ATG-4 in-flight connectivity solutions on deliveries of more than 200 new aircraft, thereby enabling these aircraft to provide seamless in-flight connectivity service on both domestic and international flights.
-Another airline partner has agreed to install Ku-band satellite service on its entire international fleet.
+We are in the process of implementing our technology roadmap that we expect will allow us to significantly increase our network capacity by utilizing a combination of the best available and developing technologies, which includes building additional cell sites for our ATG network, continuing the roll-out of our next generation of ATG technology, or ATG-4, and deploying Ku-band, Ka-band and other satellite-based solutions.
+Our ATG-4 technology, which is currently available on more than 250 aircraft and expected to be installed on more than 560 aircraft by the end of 2013, increases peak data transmission rates from 3.1 Mbps to 9.8 Mbps.
+The provision of Ku-band satellite-based solutions, when operational, and, in the future, Ka-band satellite service, will allow us to provide the Gogo Connectivity service on routes outside of our existing ATG network area, including trans-oceanic and other international routes, and to provide additional capacity in the United States.